apache/nuttx/configs/sama5d3x-ek/README.txt

     under debug control.

     NOTES:

     1. This program derives from the hello configuration.
 All of the notes there apply to this configuration as well.

+    2. The default norboot program initializes the NOR memory, displays a message and halts.
+The norboot program can also be configured to jump directly into NOR FLASH without requiring the final halt and go by setting CONFIG_SAMA5_NOR_START=y in the NuttX configuration.

+    3. Be aware that the default norboot also disables the watchdog.
+       Since you will not be able to re-enable the watchdog later, you may need to set CONFIG_SAMA5_WDT=y in the NuttX configuration file.

     STATUS:
       2013-7-19:  This configuration (as do the others) run at 396MHz.